solidusio/solidus/guides/source/developers/events/overview.html.md

 ## Changing the adapter

-The adapter can be changed using this code, for example in a initializer:
+The adapter can be changed using this code, for example in an initializer:

 ```ruby
 Spree::Config.events.adapter = "Spree::EventBus.new"